 Documentation About Medical Treatment

-Going over documents about medical treatment provided at the site and subsequently in a hospital, emergency room, or other medical facility will also come under scrutiny.
+Going over documents about medical treatment provided at the site and subsequently, in a hospital, emergency room, or another medical facility will also come under scrutiny.
 What did the paramedics find when they arrived at the scene?
 What took place in the emergency room and what measures were taken to treat the client before scheduling surgery or moving the patient to a room.
 What type of ongoing therapy or treatment will the patient need to make a full recovery or adjust to life with a permanent injury?
 Answers to those questions will further help the adjuster determine if the claim is a legitimate one.

 Interviews With the Injured Party